 The website contains a lot of key information that is of interest to current and prospective students.
-Its design and accessibility seem to be its main strengths, although the fact that the website is not fully bilingual, and the limited information of a more practical nature are areas for improvement.
+Its design and the considerable amount of academic/administrative information seem to be its main strengths.
+The relative scarcity of announcements and the limited information of a more practical nature are potentially areas for improvement.